jameswilson/jameswilson.github.io/_posts/2018-10-23-drupal-codebase-growth.md

 title: Codebase growth between Drupal 6, 7 and 8
 ---

-In 2010 I made a post to [Calculate the size of the Drupal codebase][1], where I compared lines of PHP, JavaScript, and CSS code between Drupal 6 and 7.
+In 2010 I made a post to [Calculate the size of the Drupal codebase][1] by comparing lines of PHP, JavaScript, and CSS code between Drupal 6 and 7.
 This is a follow-up that adds Drupal 8 to the comparison matrix.

 <!--more-->